ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 2. List of orders ready for consignments is read from the message received from "q-ready-for-consignment".

-3. For the first Order from Orders List, if the Order has Consignment ID already populated is verified.
+3. For the first Order from Orders List, it is verified if the Order already has Consignment ID in _"orders"_ table.

-4. If yes, A new random Consignment Id <CSM><Random><Counter> is created.
+	- If no, A new random Consignment Id is generated.

-5. For the first Order, Full form Order json from Blob storage _"orders"_ is loaded.
+4. For the first Order, Full form Order json from Blob storage _"orders"_ is loaded.
 The Order json is copied to create new Consignment json.

 6. In the Consignment json

-	- Order Id is replaced with <consignmentId>, domain name is retained.
+	- Order Id is replaced with consignmentId, domain name is retained.

 	- Ship unit array is emptied.